grassyknoll88/liri/README.md

 The song's name
 A preview link of the song from Spotify
 The album that the song is from
-Or if no song is passed through, it will default to *"Florescent Adolescent" by Arctic Monkeys
+If no song is provided then your program will default to "The Sign" by Ace of Base.

 node liri.js movie-this <movie name>
 Shows the following information in terminal/bash.